creek-service/json-schema-validation-comparison/README.md

 The `JsonSerdeBenchmark` benchmark measures the average time taken to serialize a simple Java object, including polymorphism, to JSON and back, validating the intermediate JSON data on both legs of the journey.

-This is a more real-world test, keeping to the basics of what's possible with JSon schemas, as that's what most use-cases use.
+This is a more real-world test, keeping to the basics of what's possible with JSON schemas, as that's what most use-cases use.

 Example results: